This post contains affiliate links. See my full disclosure here.

 A Solution to Keep on Track with God This Holiday Season

 A fitting solution is to go through a Bible study specifically designed to coincide with the weeks between mid-November right up to Christmas.
-A few HelloMornings writers and I created the perfect study for you: Greatly to Be Praised
+A few HelloMornings writers and I wrote the perfect study for you: Greatly to Be Praised

 Why get a copy?
 Greatly to be Praised is a six-week study that uses various Psalms to walk you through the seasons of Thanksgiving and Advent.